bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 tree.
 All CSS classes specifically for Bokeh DOM elements are prefixed with the string ``bk-``.
 For instance some examples are: ``.bk-plot``, ``.bk-toolbar-button``, etc.

-Furthermore, BokehJS ships with its own version of `Bootstrap <http://getbootstrap.com>`_.
-To prevent name collisions, the version of Bootstrap CSS that Bokeh uses has been entirely prefixed with the prefix ``bk-bs-``.

 .. _Chaco: https://github.com/enthought/chaco
 .. _JSFiddle: http://jsfiddle.net/
 .. _Protovis: http://mbostock.github.io/protovis/